Obiajulu-gif/chain_move/README.md

 ## 💡 Smart Contract Overview

-The ChainMove backend is implemented in **Motoko** and handles the following tasks:
+The ChainMove backend is implemented in **Request Network** and handles the following tasks:

 1. **Ride Booking**: The contract logs ride details, including driver, passenger, and fare, and releases an initial payment (10%) to the driver upon booking.
 2. **Ride Completion**: When the passenger confirms the ride completion, the contract transfers the remaining 90% of the fare to the driver.